Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ### **Run Source Code**

-- In the Analysis directory, the source code to execute the gathering of data, data cleansing, merging the data, and code to analyze the data can be executed by the running the file `analysis.r`.
+- In the Analysis directory, gathering of data, data cleansing, merging the data, and code to analyze the data can be executed by the running the file `analysis.r` (i.e. located in the Analysis directory).
 Using the `source` function, the R files are linked together and thus can be run all at once via the `analysis.r` file.
 Here is a brief summary of the files implemented in this work:

 - `gather.r`: downloads the data from the internet
 - `tidy.r`: takes the two data frames and cleans the rows/columns to prepare for statistical analysis
-- `merge.r`: takes the cleaned data and then merges two data frames utilizing the unique key identifier "CountryCode"
+- `merge.r`: takes the cleaned data and then merges two data frames horizontally utilizing the unique key identifier "CountryCode"
 - `analysis.r`: takes the merged data and answers the five questions as previously defined in the introduction